FatimaBOliveira/Programming-for-data-analytics/README.md

 ## How to run this project

-To analyse this data, [Anaconda](https://www.anaconda.com/) and [Visual Studio Code](https://code.visualstudio.com/) need to be installed to run and visualise the data in any machine.
+To analyse this data, [Anaconda](https://www.anaconda.com/download) and [Visual Studio Code](https://code.visualstudio.com/Download) need to be installed to run and visualise the data in any machine.

+Some of the Jupyter Notebooks can be also run through the cloud, and links can be found at the beginning of each of them.

+## Dependencies

+The [requirements.txt](https://github.com/FatimaBOliveira/Programming-for-data-analytics/blob/main/requirements.txt) file, found in the root of this repository, indicates all the packages needed in order to run these programs.
+This file was generated through the command line with the code `pip freeze > requirements.txt`, as instructed by [Microsoft Docs](https://github.com/MicrosoftDocs/visualstudio-docs/blob/main/docs/python/managing-required-packages-with-requirements-txt.md).
+To download the packages on any machine, use the code `pip install -r requirements.txt`.
+After this, the programs should run easily on any computer.

 ## Get help